This is a list of the Chemistry (CHEM) courses available at KPU.

 Note: Student with physical, mental, or learning disabilities who need accommodations for courses or labs are required to contact the Services for Students with Disabilities department and encouraged to discuss course learning outcomes with the course or lab instructors.

 CSI: Chemical Sciences Investigation

-Students will learn about: thermochemistry, freezing point depression, boiling point elevation, liquids and gases, solutions, acids and bases, ionic equilibria, chemical equilibria, and oxidation and reduction, after a quick review of the content of CHEQ 1094.
+Students will learn: Chemical formula calculations, stoichiometry, molatiry of solutions, limiting reagents & percnet yields, thermochemistry, freezing point depression, boiling point elevation, liquids and gases, acids and bases, ionic equilibria, chemical equilibria, and oxidation and reduction.
 They will also perform laboratory work.
-Students with credit for ENVI 1106 may not take this course for further credit.
-Students may not use this course for credit towards a Faculty of Science & Horticulture credential.
+Students with credit for ENVI 1106 may not take this course for further credit towards graduation requirements.

 Level E1 as defined in the Math Alternatives Table, and [CHEM 1094, CHEQ 1094, Chemistry 11 (C+)

 The Structure of Matter

 Students will study the modern view of atomic structure, nuclear chemistry, theories of bonding and molecular structure, organic chemistry (properties and reactions of the major functional groups and isomerism) after a brief review of stoichiometry, gases and the treatment of experimental data.
 Students will also perform experiments in the laboratory.